Previous dayFebruary 9, 2026Next day

 13.0 km---✓ ReviewedUSGS →

-Reports of a magnitude 2.0 earthquake 114 km N of Yakutat, Alaska came in on February 9, 2026 at 22:41 UTC.
-This was a shallow crustal earthquake, focused at 13.0 km depth.
+This magnitude 2.0 event was detected 114 km N of Yakutat, Alaska on February 9, 2026, with origin time 22:41 UTC.
+The event originated approximately 13.0 km below the surface, classifying it as shallow crustal.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-Coordinates: 60.570°, -139.830°.
-The solution has been reviewed by a USGS seismologist and is considered finalized.
+Geolocation places the event at 60.570°N, -139.830°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.0 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-02-09